Suggester/Documentation/sumup.md

 - `.github`: Links Suggester's repository, where you can contribute to its development!

 - `.shard`: Tells which shard the current server is on.
 [Learn more](https://discord.com/developers/docs/topics/gateway#sharding)
+- `.shards`: Displays some statistics about the current shard

 ## Special Sunflowers